-It is very easy to ride and it can cater to users up to a 180 lbs.
+It is very easy to ride and it can cater to users up to 180 lbs.

-If you’re on a tight budget and don’t mind the longer recharge time then this is a solid choice for your kids.
+If you’re on a tight budget and don’t mind the long recharge time then this is a solid choice for your kids.

 We recommend the Hoverstar to kids age 5+.